---

 **[Paykit](https://pubky.org/explore/technologies/paykit.md)**

-Payment protocol built on Pubky for payment discovery and coordination across Bitcoin, Lightning, and other methods (work in progress).
+Payment protocol built on Pubky for payment discovery and coordination across multiple payment methods, including Bitcoin on-chain and Lightning (work in progress).

 **[PKARR](https://pubky.org/explore/pubkycore/pkarr/introduction.md)** (Public Key Addressable Resource Records)